 The biggest pro to fixed wireless – no data caps and lower latency!
 Speed availability is still limited in some areas, but we’ll be honest and upfront with you about what you can expect.
 We work with you to come to a solution – novel idea, huh?

-If you’ve been pulling your hair out because of latency and high costs, check our coverage map and packages, and give us a call or submit a sales ticket for one of our reps to see if your location is serviceable by our wireless options!
+If you’ve been pulling your hair out because of latency and high costs, check our packages, and give us a call or submit a sales ticket for one of our reps to see if your location is serviceable by our wireless options!
 We currently have over 140 towers in Northern Ontario!